nurzeinab/taskmanager/README.md

 ![error_on_login](https://user-images.githubusercontent.com/74472657/104363361-5a254c00-5515-11eb-982e-76c81cedaa1e.png)

-That means you should create an account first.
+That means you should register first.
 Once you have registered, the following notification will be displayed: "Your account has been created":
 ![account_created](https://user-images.githubusercontent.com/74472657/104363969-3c0c1b80-5516-11eb-82f6-39912cc1449b.png)